What is Single Payer/ Medicare for All?

 No. Delivery of care would remain private.
 Patients would have free choice of doctors and hospitals, and doctors would regain autonomy over patient care.

 It is a myth that the government will make the medical decisions.
 In a publicly financed, Single Payer/Medicare for All system, medical decisions are left to the patient and doctor, as they should be.

 The Massachusetts Health Care Trust would be formed and governed by a Board of Trustees with 29 members, including but not limited to the Secretary of Health and Human Services, the Secretary of Administration and Finance, the Commissioner of Public Health, with public accountability through elected members and appointees representing various constituencies, including two Single Payer advocates.
+The bill indicates a nomination process for 21 Trustees and who would appoint them, and a public election for eight Trustees.
 The Board would make policy and regulatory decisions regarding the system and would appoint an executive director to administer the trust.

 With Medicare for All the public has a say in how its health care system is run.
 Representatives of patients and medical experts would decide on what treatments, medications, and services should be covered, based on community needs and medical science, and allocate capital for major new investments based on assessments of where need is greatest..